Nissan Armada: 2021 refresh

 An updated version of the Nissan Armada was revealed in December 2020.
-The front end was redesigned, with a larger grille and "C"-shaped LED headlights along with two new exterior colors.
-The taillights were redesigned as well, and are also LED.
+The front end was redesigned, with a larger grille and C-shaped LED headlights along with two new exterior colors.
+The taillights were also redesigned and are LED.
 Inside, the center console was redesigned, with a wider infotainment screen with wireless Apple CarPlay and wired Android Auto along with a wireless smartphone charger standard.
 Nissan's "Safety Shield 360" became standard.
-Trim levels and powertrain remained the same with the SV getting leatherette seating with silky carbon trim, SL retains leather-appointed seating with wood-tone trim and new 20-inch wheels, and the top-of-the-line Platinum getting new quilted leather-appointed seating with birdseye maple wood tone trim, along with new 22-inch wheels and the base S will be available at a later date, although the 5.6 L V8 gained 10 hp and 19 lbft of torque.
+Trim levels and powertrain remained the same with the SV getting leatherette seating with silky carbon trim, SL retaining leather-appointed seating with wood-tone trim and new 20-inch wheels, and the top-of-the-line Platinum getting new quilted leather-appointed seating with birdseye maple wood tone trim, along with new 22-inch wheels.
+The base S will be available at a later date, although the 5.6 L V8 gained 10 hp and 19 lbft of torque.
 A Midnight Edition, which treats the exterior to an under-the-radar, blacked-out color scheme, was also added.
 The updated Armada went on sale in North America in late January 2021.

 For the 2022 model year, one-touch power-folding third row seats were added as standard equipment for the Armada Platinum.